Marcia Davenport: Personal life

+Death

-Davenport, who in her latter years lived in Pebble Beach, California, died on January 16, 1996, at a hospital in Monterey, at the age of 92.
+In the last years of her life, Davenport lived in Pebble Beach, California.
+She died on January 16, 1996, at a hospital in Monterey, at the age of 92.
 She was survived by her younger daughter Cornelia Davenport Schwartz, six grandchildren, and seven great-grandchildren.
 Davenport's papers are archived at the University of Pittsburgh and in the Library of Congress.

 Honors

-There is a memorial plaque dedicated to Marcia Davenport at Loretánská Street 13 in Prague.
+A memorial plaque dedicated to Marcia Davenport at Loretánská Street 13 in Prague.